Challenges of Series Wired Safety Devices

 Light Curtains.
 Perhaps some light curtains may be needed as well.
 A light curtain is a functional safety device that allows access to a hazardous area, while still protecting your personnel from the hazard.
 Being a single-ended OSSD device these devices are not able to be wired in series. *OSSD= Output Signal Switching Device(s)

-Series vs Other Options?
+Series versus Individual Wiring?
 Which one is better?

 Quick answer: it depends.
 Each represents challenges and opportunities (“Pros” and “Cons”) when working with wired safety controls.
 The traditional trade-offs of series wiring versus other options in a safety circuit are as follows.